Cultural anthropology

 How history, power and identity shape everyday life

-Cultural anthropology of Europe explores how social, political and environmental forces influence communities across time and place.
-Research examines how people experience identity, law, heritage, migration and conflict, and how history continues to shape everyday life in Europe today.
+Cultural anthropology explores how social, political and environmental forces influence communities across time and place.
+Research examines how people experience identity, law, heritage, migration and conflict, and how history continues to shape everyday life for people across the globe today.

 Great for students interested in culture, politics, law, migration studies, heritage work, environmental issues, or international research.